dcnieho/Titta/readme.md

 *Note* that this toolbox is in a beta state.
 The API may change drastically at any time without notice.
 Work is ongoing, and code may also be in a broken or untested state without warning.

 ## How to acquire
 The recommended way to acquire Titta is to use the `git` tool to download it.
-  Do as follows:
+Alternatively you can download the components separately and place them in the right locations.
+Here are instructions for these two routes:
+1. Using Git
-  1) install git from https://git-scm.org if you don't already have it.
+    1. install git from https://git-scm.org if you don't already have it.
 If you do not like using the command line/terminal, consider using a graphical git tool such as SmartGit, which is available free for non-commercial use

-  2a) Download Titta and its dependencies in one go using the following command:
+    1. Download Titta and its dependencies in one go using the following command:
        `git clone --recurse-submodules -j8 git://github.com/dcnieho/Titta.git`
-  2b) Should this not work due to your git version being too old, try executing the
+    1. Should this not work due to your git version being too old, try executing the following commands:
-      following commands:
+       ```
-      `git clone git://github.com/dcnieho/Titta.git`
+       git clone git://github.com/dcnieho/Titta.git`
-      `cd Titta`
+       cd Titta
+       git submodule update --init --recursive
+       ```
-      `git submodule update --init --recursive`
+       If you have already cloned Titta but do not have the MatlabWebSocket submodule populated yet, issuing the `git submodule update --init --recursive` command will take care of that.
-  2c) If you prefer to download the parts separately, first Titta and then
+1. Manual download:
+    1. First download Titta and place it, unzipped if necessary, in your preferred folder.
-      MatlabWebSocket (available from https://github.com/jebej/MatlabWebSocket).
-Then
+    1. Then download MatlabWebSocket (available from https://github.com/jebej/MatlabWebSocket).
-      put the MatlabWebSocket directory inside Titta at the right location:
+    1. Put the MatlabWebSocket directory inside Titta at the right location:
       `<tittaRootDir>/talkToProLab/MatlabWebSocket`).

 ## Contents